Local to global principle for higher moments over function fields

 In this subsection we compute all higher moments of rectangular unimodular matrices over function fields.
 Rectangular unimodular matrices have already been considered in the literature in similar situations.
 Namely, their density over number fields has been calculated in \cite{densitiesunimodular}; their density over function fields has been done in \cite{functionfields}, and their expected value over rationals has been established in \cite{MSW}.

 Let us recall the definition of rectangular unimodular matrices over a Dedekind domain.
 Let $\mathcal{D}$ be a Dedekind domain and $n<m\in \mathbb{N}$.
 A matrix $M \in \Mat_{n\times m}(\mathcal{D})$ is called rectangular unimodular, if and only if $M \mod P$ has full rank for all non-zero prime ideal $P$ of $\mathcal{D}$ \cite[Proposition 3]{densitiesunimodular}.
+This is equivalent to saying that the matrix has a basic minor which is not contained in $P\widehat{\mathcal{O}}_P$, where a basic minor of a matrix is the determinant of a square submatrix that is of maximal size.
 Note that rectangular unimodular matrices in the case $n=1$ correspond to coprime pairs.
 We will use \eqref{Thm:highermoments} and ideas of \cite{MSW} to compute all higher moments of rectangular unimodular matrices.